tresabhi/blitzkit/docs/technical/whss.md

 \sigma=\sqrt{\frac{\sum \left(x_{i}-\mu\right)^{2}}{n}}
 $$

-Note that $r$, $m$, and $\mu$ use many of the same summations just in different places.
+Note that both $r$ and $\mu$ use many of the same summations just in different places.
 During real computation, I would highly recommend pre-computing all the summations and deploying them to use to avoid excessive computation.
 This makes a world of difference when sampling hundreds of millions of players.

 $a$ is the asymptotic score.
 An individual asymptotic score is a function of $z$, the standard score.
 We will be using the asymptotic scores for all available statistics except for the winrate to allow us to judge player performance based purely off their contribution to the team regardless of wether they win. $z$, as we will discuss next, is not asymptotic (it's possible for it to reach absurd, incomprehensible values that start to loose meaning in extreme cases); thus, the asymptotic score is simply a transformation of the standard score using hyperbolic tangent.